10 Fundamental Tips to Improve Your Landscape Photography

 This image shows that a tripod allowed a slow shutter speed to capture the water’s motion.
 Photo by Crowpix Media.

-Tripods can also be helpful when shooting at shutter speeds of 1-second, 10-second, or thirty seconds when ambient light is low, for example.
+Tripods can also be helpful when shooting at shutter speeds of 1 second, 10 seconds, or 30 seconds when ambient light is low, for example.
+Tripods prevent camera shake at slow shutter speed settings, so get into the habit of taking your tripod with you.

-3 Figure Out The Focal Point (subject) of The Photo
+Figure Out The Focal Point (subject) of The Photo

+When composing your scene, a focal point is one of the first things you need to identify.
+The focal point is the initial contact point for the person who views your image.
 Focal points are primarily associated with the components of the composition and apply to any type of photograph.

 alt="lighthouse is the focal point and subject of the photograph"